 In response to the COVID-19 pandemic, the Province of Ontario announced a decision to postpone the 2020 Assessment Update

 which would have seen MPAC update the assessed value of every property in Ontario.
-Instead, property assessments for 2021 will be a repeat of 2020 values, unless there has been a change to the property.
+Instead, property assessments for 2021 and 2022 will be a repeat of 2020 values, unless there has been a change to the property.

 There is no fee to file a Request for Reconsideration with MPAC to verify that the assessed value is correct.